netguycode/wp-p3-profiler/readme.txt

 Warning messages like this: `Warning: usort() [function.usort]: Array was modified by the user comparison function` are due to a known php bug.
 See [php bug #50688](https://bugs.php.net/bug.php?id=50688) for more information.
 This warning does not affect the functionality of your site and it is not visible to your users.

+= In the e-mail report, why is my theme detected as "unknown?" =

+Previous version of the plugin (before 1.1.0) did not have theme name detection support.
+If you performed a scan with a previous version, then upgraded to 1.1.0+ to view the scan, the theme name will show as "unknown."

 == Changelog ==

 = 1.1.0 =